headbellygroin/Story_Novel_Writer/public/downloads/story_forge_features.md

 - Step 6: Book 1 Scene Breakdown -- individual scene cards for Chapter 1

 Each section appears progressively as it generates.
 Each has a Regenerate button.
 When all 6 complete:
+- **Series At A Glance** summary dashboard appears (dark themed):
+  - Series structure grid showing all books with parsed themes
+  - Statistics: books planned, Book 1 chapter count, estimated total chapters, estimated word count
+  - Characters mentioned (extracted from generated output)
+  - Primary themes (parsed from series map and outline)
-- "Save All to Project" stores everything to the database
+- "Save All to Project" stores everything to the database AND creates Book 1 > Chapter 1 > Scene 1 with starter prose so you can immediately test Write, TTS, and Pipeline features
 - "Edit in Step-by-Step Mode" transfers all output into the Advanced panel for fine-tuning

 **Step-by-Step Mode (advanced / mid-revision):**